ThreeMammals/Ocelot/docs/features/servicediscovery.rst

         }
     }

-Ocelot also allows you to set DynamicReRoutes which lets you set rate limiting rules per downstream service.
+Ocelot also allows you to set DynamicRoutes which lets you set rate limiting rules per downstream service.
 This is useful if you have for example a product and search service and you want to rate limit one more than the other.
 An example of this would be as follows.

 .. code-block:: json

     {
-        "DynamicReRoutes": [
+        "DynamicRoutes": [
             {
             "ServiceName": "product",
             "RateLimitRule": {